HSaleem352/credit-risk-classification/report-template.md

 ## Results

-* The Logistic Regression model fitted with the Imbalanced DataSet predicted healthy loans 100% of the time and predicted non-healthy loans 85% of the time.
+* The Logistic Regression model fitted with the Original dataset predicted healthy loans 100% of the time and predicted non-healthy loans 85% of the time.

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+* A lending company might want a model that requires classifying healthy loans and non-healthy loans correctly most of the time:

+  * healthy loans being identified as a non-healthy loan might be more costly for a lending company since it might cause the loss of customers.

+  * non-healthy loans being identified as a healthy loan might also be more costly for a lending company due to the loss of funds being provided by the lender.

+  * The lending company would most likely want fewer False Positives due to the high possibility of a lender loosing provided funds when classifying non-healthy loans as healthy.
+The data below is shown in the confusion matrices which indicates how many healthy/non-healthy loans the model predicted correctly/incorrectly.

+    * 56 (FALSE POSITIVES) --> The actual value is healthy and the predicted value is non-healthy

+    * 102 (FALSE NEGATIVES) --> The actual value is non-healthy and the predicted value is healthy